fattyuke/brkt-sdk-java/README.md

 REST API.

 To install the Java SDK, clone the git repo and run the Maven build.
-The build places the JAR and Javadoc in the `target` directory.  **Note that the git URL will change once we move the SDK to a public repo.**
+The build places the JAR and Javadoc in the `target` directory.

     ~/test$ git clone git@github.com:brkt/brkt-sdk-java.git
     Cloning into 'brkt-java-sdk'...